Telehealth

 Telehealth uses technology (like computers and mobile phones, with high-speed internet) to connect people in different locations.
 Appointments happen in a similar way as it would in person.

-In response to COVID-19, the TAC can pay for telehealth appointments for treatment and advice related to your transport accident.
-Please contact us if you have any concerns about being unable to access the help you need related to your transport accident.
+The TAC can pay for telehealth appointments for treatment related to your transport accident.
+Please contact us if you have any concerns about being unable to access the services you need related to your transport accident.

 Why use telehealth?